khaume/analytics_interview_test/README.md

 - Would you expect seasonality in this kind of data?
 If so, why and what kind?
 - If you had been able to ask questions about the domain, would that have helped you?
 What questions would you have asked?
-- If we assume Ørsted buys actulas at spot price (N2EX) and sell at a mix of spot (N2EX) and imbalance price (SIP), how would you conduct an analysis for sizing the balancing fee (management fee) to make the profit go to zero.
+- If we assume Ørsted buys actuals (the `target.pkl` data) at spot price (e.g. UK N2EX) and sell at a mix of spot (e.g. UK N2EX) and imbalance price (e.g. UK SIP), how would you conduct an analysis for sizing the balancing fee (management fee) to make the profit go to zero.

 **Technical**
-- Argue why you chose the presentation form you did?
+- Argue why you chose the presentation form you did.
+- Argue why you decided to code the analysis the way to did, and show how your code is structured.
 - If you had had more time, what would you have done?